madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

   Refl :: Refl a a
 ```

-Evidently the only values that can inhibit this type have to have the same
+Evidently we can only inhibit this type if the types `a` and `b` are
-types.
+identical.
 With respect to the Curry Howard correspondence this is also a unit
 type - it is not possible to attach further data to the constructor.

 We now want to make the type[^prefix] for our proof, or, the equivalent to the